Harford County

 ^ Data not available due to laboratory error

-+ Swimming or wading in the water is prohibited.
++ Swimming or wading in the water is prohibited according to Harford County Government

-Risk of illness comes from contacting recreational water in several ways.
-These include ingesting natural water, getting water in the nose, eyes, and ears, or in an open wound.
+The risk of illness comes from contacting recreational water in several ways.
+These include ingesting natural water, getting water in the nose, eyes, and ears, or an open wound.
 If one has an open wound on the lower legs or feet, it could become infected even from wading.
-It is important to note that sample results reflect the water conditions at a particular time and that surface waters are not bacteria free; water which is muddy or murky looking such as after a heavy rainfall is more likely to have higher levels of bacteria.
+It is important to note that sample results reflect the water conditions at a particular time and that surface waters are not bacteria-free; water that is muddy or murky looking such as after a heavy rainfall is more likely to have higher levels of bacteria.
 Parents of young children should be especially cautious, since the children may be more vulnerable to infections from contaminated water, as well as more likely to swallow water when swimming or playing.

 Click here to learn about E. coli and enterococci.